maltevonehren/etiss/examples/SW/README.md

 ## Build Examples during regular Build Process

 The `target_code` folder is a standalone CMake project.
-The same project is build multiple times with a different configuration, resulting in binaries for the different architectures (currently rv32gc and rv64gc).
+The same project can build multiple times with a different configuration, resulting in binaries for the different architectures.
 These are installed into the `<etiss_install_dir>/examples/SW/<arch>/bin` directory.

-This is using the `ExternalProject_Add` command from CMake with a toolchain file for each architecture.
+- Setting `EXAMPLES_BUILD_RISCV` to `ON` will build the software for rv32gc and rv64gc

+(The corresponding toolchains have to be installed see [Specifying compiler location](#specifying-compiler-location))

 ## Build Custom Software using provided Toolchain Files